 Autism Tasmania is an incorporated association under Tasmanian legislation.
 It is also endorsed by the Australian Taxation Office as a deductible gift recipient [DGR] and an income tax-exempt charity [ITEC].
 Donations over $2 to Autism Tasmania are tax deductible.

-The Autism Tasmania Committee consists of 10 voluntary positions.
-Members of the Committee are elected for two year terms at the Annual General Meeting, usually held in late September.
+The Autism Tasmania Board consists of 10 voluntary positions.
+Members of the Board are elected for two year terms at the Annual General Meeting, usually held in late September.
 Under the Association’s rules, where possible, at least two positions are filled from each of the three Tasmania regions – north, north-west and south.

 Membership is open to any individual, family or organisation that supports the aims and ideals of the Association.
 Membership typically covers a diverse range of individuals, families and organisations, with perspectives ranging from people on the autism spectrum, parents and extended families to carers and professionals.
 Autism Tasmania is actively involved nationally as a corporate member of the Australian Advisory Board on Autism Spectrum Disorders.